mbucchia/VirtualDesktop-OpenXR/README.md

 - Unreal Engine
 - StereoKit*

-(*) OpenXR Toolkit version 1.1.0 was tested with these applications.
+(*) OpenXR Toolkit was tested with these applications.

 ## Known issues